yuvalmGS/gigaspaces-wiki-jekyll/xap97net/processing-unit-container.markdown

 # SLA Definition

 In order to define the service layer agreement of your processing unit, an SLA file needs to be created.
-That file should be named {{sla.xml}}, and should be placed in the root directory of the processing unit.
+That file should be named `sla.xml`, and should be placed in the root directory of the processing unit.

 {refer}Read about SLA in [Service Grid Processing Unit Container|XAP97NET:Basic Processing Unit Container].{refer}